-I’ve been asked to compare Mailbox.org and ProtonMail ever since I published my review of Mailbox.org.
+I’ve frequently been requested to compare Mailbox.org and ProtonMail ever since I published my review of Mailbox.org.
 Both of these email service providers focus on customer privacy.
-Both offer webmail front ends with support for Pretty Good Privacy (PGP) end-to-end encryption in addition to PGP for at-rest encryption of all messages directly from the web browser.
+Both offers webmail front ends with support for Pretty Good Privacy (PGP) end-to-end encryption in addition to PGP for at-rest encryption of all messages directly from the web browser.

-The two services at a glance: Mailbox.org is a general purpose feature-rich budget email service provider that offer optional privacy features comparable with ProtonMail.
-ProtonMail is a more basic service that focus more on providing privacy by default at the expense of standards and compatibility.
+The two services at a glance: Mailbox.org is a general-purpose feature-rich budget email service provider that offer optional privacy features comparable with ProtonMail.
+ProtonMail is a more basic service that focuses more on providing privacy by default at the expense of standards and compatibility.

 I’ll start by comparing prices before I begin comparing the feature sets as this will be the deciding factor for many prospecting customers.